Kanazawa Station

 Awara is a city in Fukui Prefecture which is famous for its many onsen or hot spring spas.
 The onsen at Awara date back to 1883 when a farmer who was digging for a well accidentally discovered a source of hot mineral water.
 The following year a number of onsen resort hotels opened in the area, and the town has never looked back.

 In addition to being a pleasant resort town, Awara is also a convenient jumping off point for a visit to the dramatic Tojinbo cliffs on the Hokuriku sea coast.
-Awara is an hour away from Kanazawa by car and just 35 minutes away by limited express rail services.
+Awara is about an hour away from Kanazawa by car.
+The fastest rail route is the Hokuriku Shinkansen from Kanazawa to Awara Onsen Station, which takes about 30 minutes, followed by a short bus, taxi, or ryokan shuttle ride to the onsen town.

 Awara Onsen Seifuso Hotel hot spring